KULL-Centre/PRISM/software/make_prism_files/README.txt

 optional arguments:
   -filter FILTER        The complex variant types to extract, given as a comma
-                        separeted list (no whitespace!).
+                        separated list (no whitespace!).
 Missense and
                         synonymous variants are always extracted (unless
                         omitted in -e option).
 The currently available types
                         are: stop gained : sg, start lost : sl, inframe